 Peer mentors are assigned to students on the Autism Spectrum.
 Please call 951-552-8814 or email firstname.lastname@example.org to find out more about this opportunity.

-Academic Coaching services are a crucial component in enabling students to excel and succeed in their courses.
+Academic Support Mentoring services are a crucial component in enabling students to excel and succeed in their courses.
 The services are designed for students who, based on their documented disability, are identified for additional academic support.
-Services could include assistance in creating and managing their academic calendars, creating effective study guides for exam preparation, developing study skills, or support with faculty/course expectations.
+Services could include assistance in:

-Call 951-552-8814 or email email@example.com to book an appointment with an academic coach.
-After receiving a confirmation email, your coach or mentor will send a separate email with further instructions before your scheduled appointment.
+Disability Services students can call 951-552-8814 or email email@example.com to book an appointment with an Academic Support Mentor.
+After receiving a confirmation email, your mentor will send a separate email with further instructions before your scheduled appointment.